CUCo: An Agentic Framework for Compute and Communication Co-design: Evaluation

 \textbf{Fast-Path Agent.} We evaluate whether the fast-path agent is necessary by comparing the full \cufuse{} pipeline (fast-path + slow-path) against a \emph{slow-path--only} ablation that runs the evolutionary agent directly on the original host NCCL code, bypassing the fast-path transformation entirely.
 Both configurations use the DeepSeek-V3 MoE workload (2-GPU inter-node, RoCE) with identical LLM models, evaluation harness, and evolutionary budgets.

 Figures~\ref{fig:ablation-fast-slow} and~\ref{fig:ablation-slow-only} show the results.
-In the full pipeline (Figure~\ref{fig:ablation-fast-slow}), the fast-path agent produces a correct GIN kernel in just 2 LLM iterations: the first sets up GIN infrastructure (device communicator, window registration, cooperative launch), and the second converts the host-side NCCL calls to device-side GIN primitives.
-This seed achieves a combined score of 48.34, giving the slow-path evolutionary agent a viable starting point.
-From there, the slow-path agent reaches a score of 83.86 within 2~generations and peaks at \textbf{83.95}.

-Without the fast-path agent (Figure~\ref{fig:ablation-slow-only}), the evolutionary agent must simultaneously discover the GIN programming model---device-side communication primitives, window registration, cooperative grid launch, signal-based synchronization---while also optimizing the compute-communication pipeline.
-The first 5~generations all fail to produce a correct program, wasting 25\% of the evolution budget on compilation errors and broken kernels.
-The agent does not produce a working GIN kernel until generation~5 (score 77.83) and does not stabilize above 81 until generation~10, ultimately peaking at \textbf{81.81}---\textbf{2.5\% lower} than the combined approach.
+With the fast-path agent, a correct GIN kernel emerges in 2~LLM iterations (score 48.34), and the slow-path reaches \textbf{83.95} within 3~generations.
+Without it (Figure~\ref{fig:ablation-slow-only}), the evolutionary agent must discover the GIN programming model while simultaneously optimizing---the first 5~generations all fail (compilation errors, deadlocks), wasting 25\% of the budget.
+It does not stabilize above 81 until generation~10 and peaks at \textbf{81.81}---\textbf{2.5\% lower}.
+The fast-path decomposition avoids wasting early generations on infrastructure discovery.

-The fast-path agent thus serves as a \emph{sample-efficiency multiplier}: by decomposing the problem into correctness-focused conversion (fast-path) and performance-focused evolution (slow-path).

-\textbf{Explore-Exploit Phases.} We study the slow-path evolutionary agent on the DeepSeek-V3 GIN MoE workload (2-GPU inter-node) under two scheduling configurations: a \emph{two-phase} schedule that dedicates the first 40\% of the budget to exploration (high-temperature, diversity-promoting mutations) before switching to exploitation (greedy refinement of the best candidates), and a \emph{single-phase} schedule that runs exploitation from the start.
-Both runs use identical seed programs, evaluation infrastructure, and a budget of 18 generations.

-Figures~\ref{fig:evo-two-phase} and~\ref{fig:evo-single-phase} show the combined score at each generation for the two configurations.
-The two-phase schedule (Figure~\ref{fig:evo-two-phase}) reaches a score of 83.86 by generation~3---just three iterations into the explore phase---and maintains scores above 83 through the exploit phase, culminating in a best of 83.95.
-In contrast, the single-phase exploit-only schedule (Figure~\ref{fig:evo-single-phase}) oscillates between 28 and 64 for the first 9~generations, does not exceed 76 until generation~10, and peaks at 80.36 after exhausting the full budget.

-The two-phase approach is superior on both axes: it achieves a \textbf{4.3\% higher final score} (83.95 vs.\ 80.36) and is significantly more \textbf{sample-efficient}, reaching its near-best score in 3~generations compared to 10 for the single-phase schedule.
-The advantage stems from the explore phase's ability to discover structurally diverse pipeline strategies---barrier-free combine overlap, split put/wait patterns, and signal-shadow synchronization---that the exploit phase can then refine.
-Without this initial diversity, the exploit-only agent repeatedly selects incremental variants of already-seen patterns, converging slowly to a lower-quality local optimum.